tontonsb/NGINX-snippets/README.md

 }
 ```

-It gets very easy to comprehend what's going on in the config once you get used to ignore `include snippets/` and just read what it says.
-Expecially useful when setting up many vhosts.
+It gets very easy to comprehend what's going on in the config once you get
+used to ignore `include snippets/` and just read what it says.
+Especially
+useful when setting up many vhosts.

 The snippets are in the snippets dir.
 Usage examples in sites-available dir.

-## Notes
+## Notes, conventions, tips

-One should use this just as a starting point and an idea on how to organize the config, it's not a complete solution for your case.

-This includes `mime.types`, `proxy_params` and the fastcgi conf.
-I usually remove all those *snippets* from `/etc/nginx` and have only this:
+All junk that you don't use like `koi-win` or `uwsgi_params` can be removed.
+I usually only have this in the nginx root:
 ```
 $ ls /etc/nginx
 conf.d/  modules@  modules-enabled/  nginx.conf  sites-available/  sites-enabled/  snippets/
 ```

+Note that some of the *snippets*  like `mime.types`, `proxy_params` and the
+fastcgi conf are not there either.
+This config template places them within
+appropriate directories.

-Anything general like *gzip* config should go into `conf.d`.
-Anything includable should go into snippets.
+Anything general like *ssl* or *gzip* config should go into `conf.d`.
+Anything

-`snippets/ssl` assumes a Let's Encrypt certificate.
+includable should go into snippets.